 Pain after spinal cord injury is completely normal.
-You can even feel it in areas that have nothing to do with the injury.
+It can even be caused by factors unrelated to spinal cord injury.

 Most people experience chronic pain after spinal cord injury.
 Chronic pain can linger for months or years.
 It can make you feel all sorts of negative emotions because it makes everything so much harder than it needs to be.